A Short Discourse on (Home Theater)

 is to set up ladders with boards between them and keep moving

 things around until you are convinced things are the way you like

 them.
 Another method might be to hire an acoustics consultant/studio

 designer to get it right the first time!

 BRINGING THE MOVIE THEATER HOME

 effect of the stereo image, there is an even larger psychological

-and the L and R are mostly for M&E
+for dialog, and the L and R are mostly for M&E

-have had a REAL center channel to work with, and so operationally
+and mixers have had a REAL center channel to work with,

 Music mixed in stereo